Three Pillars for Establishing Your Career Profile

 In Conclusion

+In conclusion, I hope you find this post helpful in exploring the three pillars for establishing your career profile.
 These three pillars are the foundation and framework for developing a strong career profile.
-Once seniority level, industry specialization, and functional role are established, everything else flows from it.
-I hope this helps you in identifying your three pillars as you seek to differentiate yourself.
+Once you’ve clearly established seniority level, industry specialization, and functional role, everything else flows from it.

 About the Author: Doug Levin